 Engineered hardwood is still made entirely from wood.
 The difference is that it is constructed from three to five layers of wood laminated together with grains running at different angles.
 The top layer is the layer of wood that you see.
 Engineered hardwood floors are actually more structurally sound so they can actually be installed in areas where solid wood flooring might not be an option – like a moisture-prone basement.

-If your home leans more towards a contemporary style, you’ll want to look at very different hardwood floor colors than someone who has a more traditional approach.
-But, before you make any decisions about the color of your hardwood floors, you should first be in tune with your own personal style.
+If your home leans more towards a contemporary style, you’ll want to look at very different hardwood floor colours than someone who has a more traditional approach.
+But, before you make any decisions about the colour of your hardwood floors, you should first be in tune with your own personal style.

-To find a floor that compliments the modern style and décor in your home, you’ll want to look at either very light or very dark hardwood floor colors.
-Extremely light or dark flooring is the perfect way to either add contrast to your monochrome style or carry it into your hardwood floor color choice.
+To find a floor that compliments the modern style and décor in your home, you’ll want to look at either very light or very dark hardwood floor colours.
+Extremely light or dark flooring is the perfect way to either add contrast to your monochrome style or carry it into your hardwood floor colour choice.

 Unlike modern design, traditional design trends tend to stay away from any extreme light or darks, instead focusing on keeping things neutral and comfortable.
 Therefore, medium tone hardwood floors, like honey or cherry, work well with more traditional styles.

-Of course, there are always exceptions to these rules and the only way to truly find the best hardwood floor stain color for your space and style is to look for yourself.
-Check out the gorgeous hardwood floor colors in our catalog – light, medium and dark.
+Of course, there are always exceptions to these rules and the only way to truly find the best hardwood floor stain colour for your space and style is to look for yourself.
+Check out the gorgeous hardwood floor colours in our catalog – light, medium and dark.

 Maple is not quite as hard as oak but still a great option for floors.
-Maple has a more even grain and its light color stains well.
+Maple has a more even grain and light colour stains well.

 Wood Plank Size